“I come from a radical and revolutionary lineage.”

 I have over 13 years experience working with nonprofit agencies and community mental health clinics providing case management and therapy for low income, marginalized populations, and communities of color.
 I am an Ethnic Minority Mental Health Specialist for the Hispanic Population (EMMHS).

-I started my private practice in 2016.
+I started my private practice in 2015 where I have practiced as a trauma therapist.

 As a politicized healer I am in a continual process of decolonizing myself and my praxis.